-Michelle Garcia Winner, MA, CCC-SLP, is the founder and CEO of Social Thinking and a globally recognized thought leader, author, speaker, and social-cognitive therapist.
-She is dedicated to helping people of all ages develop social emotional learning, including those with social learning differences.
+Michelle Garcia Winner, MA, CCC-SLP, is the founder of Social Thinking®, CEO of Think Social Publishing, Inc., and a globally recognized thought leader, author, speaker, and social-cognitive therapist.
+She is dedicated to helping people of all ages develop social, emotional, and academic learning, including those with social learning differences.

 Michelle Garcia Winner is officially trained and sanctioned by Think Social Publishing to provide trainings related to the Social Thinking Methodology.
 Before attending a training in your area, please make sure to look for the official STTSC member badge

-Across her 30-year career she has created numerous evidence-based strategies, treatment frameworks, and curricula to help interventionists develop social competencies in those they support.
-Michelle's work also teaches how social competencies impact people's broader lives, including their ability to foster relationships and their academic and career performance.
+Across her 35+ year career Michelle has created numerous evidence-based and evidence-informed strategies, curricula, and teaching frameworks and continues to co-develop the Social Thinking® Methodology with Dr. Pamela Crooke to help individuals of all ages develop social competencies by deeply connecting social, emotional, and cognitive development.
+Michelle's work emphasizes the impact of social competencies on individuals’ overall well-being, including relationships, academic performance, and career success.
 She and her team continually update the Social Thinking® Methodology based on the latest research and insights they learn from their clients.

 Michelle maintains a private practice, The Center for Social Thinking, in Santa Clara, California, where she works with clients who continue to teach and inspire her.
-She travels globally presenting courses on the Social Thinking Methodology, an evidence-based approach she created that she continues to evolve and expand on.
-Michelle helps to develop educational programs, consults with and trains families and schools, and is a guiding presence with a wide range of professionals, politicians, and businesses on the topic of social emotional competencies.
-She is a prolific writer and has written and/or co-authored more than 40 books and over 100 articles about the Social Thinking Methodology.
+She travels globally presenting courses on the Social Thinking Methodology, an evidence-based approach she created and continues to evolve and expand with co-developer, Dr. Pamela Crooke.
+Michelle helps to develop educational programs, consults with and trains families and schools, and is a guiding resource for a wide range of professionals, politicians, and businesses on the topic of social emotional competencies.
+She is a prolific writer and has written and/or co-authored 38 books and more than100 articles about the Social Thinking Methodology.

 Michelle receives accolades for her energetic and educational conference presentations, as well as her down-to-earth approach to teaching social competencies.
-The strength of Michelle's work is her ability to break down abstract social concepts and teach them in practical, concrete ways to help people improve their social problem solving abilities and social responses.
+The strength of Michelle's work is her ability to break down abstract social concepts and teach them in practical, concrete ways to help people develop their social problem-solving strengths and improve their social responses.

 Career Summary

-After returning home to California in the late 1980s, Michelle transitioned to working in hospitals and post-acute hospital rehabilitation centers with neurotypical learners who suffered from head injuries or strokes.
+After returning to California in the late 1980s, Michelle transitioned to working in hospitals and post-acute hospital rehabilitation centers with neurotypical learners who suffered from head injuries or strokes.
 There she learned about higher-level brain functioning and cognitive rehabilitation.
 In 1995, her career transitioned once more when she became the SLP for a public high school district.
-Her caseload was comprised of many older students who had relatively strong intelligence and language, but who lacked more refined social communication skills.
-The Social Thinking Methodology was born out of necessity as a way to reach those “bright but socially clueless students” who needed more information about how to navigate the social world than just memorizing dialogue to use in conversation.
+Her caseload comprised many older students who had relatively strong intelligence and language, but who lacked more refined social communication skills.
+The Social Thinking Methodology was born out of necessity as a way to reach those students who were literal interpreters and often socially less aware, who would benefit from more information about how to navigate the social world than just memorizing dialogue to use in conversation.
 They needed to know why they should bother to converse at all, or even interact with others in their environment.
-The Social Thinking Methodology was born!

 Michelle opened her private practice, the Center for Social Thinking, in 1998 and was met with high demand that continues to rise to this day.
-Trained professionals work with individuals ages 4 through adulthood in individual and group settings.
+Trained professionals work with individuals ages four through adulthood in individual and group settings.
 Michelle continues to carry an active caseload of clients, in addition to consulting with families and schools on the Social Thinking Methodology and designing programs tailored to the individual’s needs.
-Michelle also started the company now called Social Thinking Publishing, Inc. to handle the growing public speaking demand from the national and international stage, as well as to publish her and others’ books on the Social Thinking Methodology.
-Michelle has written and/or co-authored more than 20 books on Social Thinking and her work is being applied not only to persons with higher-functioning autism, Asperger’s Syndrome, ADD/ADHD, and related disabilities, but also more broadly to students in mainstream classrooms and to adults in vocational and professional settings in the U.S. and abroad.
+Michelle also founded the company now called Think Social Publishing, Inc. to handle the growing public speaking demand from the national and international stage, as well as to publish her own and others’ books on the Social Thinking Methodology.
+To date, Michelle has written and/or co-authored 38 books on Social Thinking.
+And the Social Thinking Methodology (STM) is now used to teach and support neurotypical and neurodivergent children, teens, and adults, including those with diagnoses of ADHD, social communication differences, social anxiety, autism levels 1 and 2, other social, emotional, and cognitive learning differences (with diagnoses or without).
+The STM also supports students with more nuanced social learning differences and is being adopted by educators and school districts to help all students (and adults in vocational and professional settings) improve their executive functioning, self-regulation, and core social relatedness.

 Click here to download Michelle's CV.